 Singer was also interviewed by the News24 television station.

-CJI and CAM are looking into hosting another Balkans forum in 2023, with a theme focused on the development of Jewish Studies programs at universities in the region, as well as nurturing bonds between Albanian and Israeli students.
+CJI and CAM are looking into hosting another Balkans forum in 2023, with a theme focused on developing Jewish Studies programs at universities in the region and nurturing bonds between Albanian and Israeli students.